 How do organizations strategically change practices and culture?

 I am an Assistant Professor in the Strategic Management and Organization Department at the University of Alberta.
 I study the question, How do organizations strategically change practices and culture?
-Most of my research revolves around four inter-related concepts naturally associated with organizational efforts to change practices and/or culture: language, tools and technology, professional expertise, and organizational consciousness.
+Most of my research revolves around three inter-related concepts naturally associated with organizational efforts to change practices and/or culture: language, tools and technology, and professional expertise.

 Theoretical topics of interest include: